Sec-ant/zxing-wasm/README.md

   tryHarder?: boolean;
   /* An array of barcode formats to detect, default = [] (indicates any format) */ formats?: readonly ZXingReadInputBarcodeFormat[];
-  /* Upper limit of the number of barcodes to be detected, default = Infinite */ maxNumberOfSymbols?: number;
+  /* Upper limit of the number of barcodes to be detected, default = 255 (max) */ maxSymbols?: number;
 }
 ```